zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

     3. If the response (if any) contains a [Referral] of *Child Zone* then do:
        1. Extract the name server names from delegation NS records in authority section.
-       2. Downcase any uppcase letters in the names.
+       2. Downcase any uppercase letters in the names.
-       3. Create an sorted list of unique name server names (sorted ascendingly on the name).
+       3. Create a sorted list of unique name server names (sorted in ascending order on the name).
        4. For each [glue record] in the additional section (if any) do:
           1. Extract IP address from the [glue record] and attach it to the